Program-Trace-Optimisation/PTO/README.md

 Some fun projects for students could include:

-* Write new solvers
+* Write new solvers.
-* Consider advanced situations, such as multiobjective problems, interactive problems, dynamic environments, etc (we have substantial code which could be used as starting-points)
+* Consider advanced situations, such as multiobjective problems, interactive problems, dynamic environments, etc (we have substantial code which could be used as starting-points).
-* Create an experiment manager (we have some code which could be usable as a starting point)
+* Create an experiment manager (we have some code which could be usable as a starting point).
 * Experiments with metrics on traces (we have substantially-developed code and theory, to be published soon, but further research is possible - contact us)
-* Numpy extension for generators (contact us)
+* Numpy extension for generators (contact us).

 The ROAR-NET COST Action has working groups relevant to the goals of PTO.
 PTO has been presented there.
 COST Action members are especially invited to contact us and join in development.
 A COST Action Short-Term Scientific Mission is available also.